forrestdavis/ExperimentNorming/README.md

 in an xlsx file called normed_RSA_Analysis.xlsx.
 By specifiying --models all and --avg, the output will be only the average values for that word across the models.
-Additionally running norm.py with --avg without specifying and output file will append avg to the file name in results.
+Additionally running norm.py with --avg without specifying and output file will append avg to the file name in results (normed_avg_RSA_Analysis.xlsx).

 To recreate the frequency count information in vocab_info, you need the training corpora for the models.
 Unfortunately, they